J-CF-Leung/Study_Vault/Physics/Electrodynamics and Optics.md

 - When the charge _abruptly decelerates_, for an observer _far away_, one still experiences _field as if from a uniformly moving charge_, from the position where it _would have been_
 - For a _near observer_, it emanates from the _true position_
-- Therefore, the field has a _transverse kink_
+- Therefore, the field has a _transverse kink_, corresponding to a _radiative field_

 - There is some _characteristic time_ $T=|\bm{u}|/|\bm{a}|$
 - This sets the _characteristic wavelength_ $\lambda\sim c|\bm{u}|/|\bm{a}|$